franzbu/EnhancedSpaces.spoon/README.md

 ## Switching Between Windows

-You can use macOS' integrated window switcher (cmd-tab) or third party switchers such as [AltTab](https://alt-tab-macos.netlify.app/) for switching between your windows.
+You can use macOS' integrated window switcher (Command-Tab) or third party switchers such as [AltTab](https://alt-tab-macos.netlify.app/) for switching between your windows.
 Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternative.

 However, to make use of the advanced features mSpaces provide, SpaceHammer offers additional possibilities for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').